MarkLaVenia/rockr/README.md

 The first thing we do is make a quick check for data entry error red flags.
-Using the `group_by()` and `summarise(sum())` commands we calculate the sum of persentages for each response option for each poll;
+Using the `group_by()` and `summarise(sum())` commands we calculate the sum of percentages for each response option for each poll;
 and using the `mutate(sprintf())` and `unique()` commands to verifiy that all polls sum to 100 percent.